 If you don't have symptoms, your doctor might order different screening tests, depending on your age and health.

 - Make it less likely that you will spread the disease

 - Help you to get healthy and stay healthy

 Many STDs are treated with antibiotics.

-- Use a latex condom every time you have sex.
+Use a latex condom every time you have sex.
 (If you use a lubricant, make sure it is water-based.)
+Make sure to:

-- Limit your number of sexual partners.
-The more partners you have, the more likely you are to catch an STD.
+Limit your number of sexual partners.
+The more you have, the more likely you are to catch an STD.

-- Know the signs and symptoms of STDs.
+Know the symptoms of STDs.
 Look for them in yourself and your sex partners.